openflexo-team/openflexo-dev/README.md

 2) Import using `existing gradle project` your previously created `openflexo-dev` directory Eclipse should create automagically all the needed projects.

+If you use a java >= 9, you will have manually configure the buildpath

 3) develop, test, push and enjoy.